marcpaterno/devel-notes/conda.md

 1. Make sure to remove any mention of the `defaults` channel in the output YAML file.
 2. Make sure to edit the path to the environment to that which you want to use.
-3. Make sure the name of the environment matches the prefix path you provide, if the path is into one of the ones that `conda` manages.
+3. Make sure the name of the environment matches the prefix path you provide if the path is into one of the ones that `conda` manages.

 The command to generate the YAML file (which you must edit, as noted above) is: